Amonkhet/Memory-Chambers/REPORT.md

 - We will conduct our evaluations with our improved (with sound/music effect) Demo game (by next week) and complete evaluation by Milestone 5.

 **Responsibility**
-- Patrick to improve game level scenes with more models.
+- Patrick to improve game levels with richer models and based on player feedbacks.
 - Ryan to add the sound/music effect, and finalise shaders .
 - Joly to add any special effect if needed and conduct data analysis.
 - Every team needs to conduct game evaluation with 4 players and collect data.